-My Dad’s father died in May of 1957; my Mom’s father died in June of 1957.
-Within six weeks our parents lost both of their fathers.
-As they did most years, they had already rented a house for a week in July of ‘57 at Lakeside, Ohio, on Lake Erie.
+My Dad’s father and my Mom’s father died within six weeks each other the year before I was born.
+As they did most years, they had already rented a house for a week in July at Lakeside, Ohio, on Lake Erie.
 It was a Methodist community but every summer there was a Lutheran week.
 There were speakers and events, swimming nearby at East Harbor, and lots of fun for the kids.
 Our cousins would go as well, and it was always a wonderful time.
-July of ‘57 was a healing time for my parents.
-Time to relax and get away and be with cousins.
-As my birth in April of 1958 would suggest, I happily surmise that I was part of that healing process.
+That July was a healing time for my parents.
+Time to relax and get away and be with family.
+As my birth occurred the following spring, I happily surmise that I was part of that healing process.

 My grandfathers never knew that a little one was forecast.
 I always wanted my Dad to live to see my children – as I was the baby after three boys, he knew all his other grandchildren – but I hoped and prayed he would live to see mine.
 My Dad lived a few months past his 78th birthday.
 As my parents lived in Ohio and I lived in South Carolina, I am forever grateful that God granted my Dad the gift of seeing my only daughter, not once but five times during the last year of his life.
 He loved seeing all of his grandchildren, and that included his littlest.
 My Dad’s doc wanted him to keep track of his blood pressure for a while, and my Mom always noted that it was better when little Katie was around.
 Dad wrote a letter to my husband and me urging us to keep up the good work!
 He humorously noted how well we had done producing our first child and urged us to continue to produce many more amazing children.
 Although we would have loved such a family, it was not to be.

 Grief is weird – it changes over time but it doesn’t go away.
 When you love someone, they stay in your thoughts.
-Tuesday, March 5th, would have been my Dad’s 103rd birthday.
 Rarely does a day go by that I don’t think of my mom & dad and their incredible love for each other.
 I learned a gazillion things from my Dad – most importantly that his love for our mom came before his love for anyone else including his children.
 He taught me that you could be a better parent if you nurture your marriage and keep that love strong.
 He loved going on adventures with my mom, and they often took off for a weekend in the hills of Ohio — or perhaps to Amish country.
 Did I mention he had a weakness for pie?

 Dad was a lover of critters and particularly birds and developed a daily routine of feeding them, eventually feeding the squirrels as well, so that they would leave the bird feed alone.
 I can remember the thousands of little bird footprints in the snow in our back yard around the bird feeder.
 He was an avid reader of books, a collector of antiques and particularly antique tools, he loved working in the basement workshop and routinely inciting our mom to riot when he forgot to change out of his business suit & tie before going to the basement to work on a little project.